AmatureJS/Interview-Questions/README.md

 to me.
 In fact, I think this position is a particularly good fit for my skill set because I can leverage my significant experience working with complicated data sets."

 14. What is your greatest weakness?
-We never want to say we struggle working with others, or we’re bad at resolving disagreements, or taking direction from a manager, etc. Those things will get us rejected in the interview.
+We never want to say we struggle to work with others, or we’re bad at resolving disagreements or taking direction from a manager, etc. Those things will get us rejected in the interview.
 So pick a specific skill, but pick something that won’t severely impact our ability to do this job.
 Good answer sample: